Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Desember 2024 16.28.20 UTC
+- WIB: Rabu, 4 Desember 2024 17.31.01 UTC
-- WITA: Rabu, 4 Desember 2024 17.28.20 UTC
+- WITA: Rabu, 4 Desember 2024 18.31.01 UTC
-- WIT: Rabu, 4 Desember 2024 18.28.20 UTC
+- WIT: Rabu, 4 Desember 2024 19.31.01 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: success
+Kategori: nature